20 June 2022 | Australian GPs, DPA, UK/Ireland GPs | 10 minutes read

-If you’re an Australian aspiring to become a GP or a general practitioner in the UK (or some other country) looking to move to or work for a GP practice in Australia, then you’ll find this post quite helpful.
+If you’re an Australian aspiring to become a GP or a general practitioner overseas looking to move to or work for a GP practice in Australia, then you’ll find this post quite helpful.

 So, what is a GP in Australia?
 Is a general practitioner the same as a general physician?